gchi66/pailin-abroad/lesson_docs/en/level_1.md

         (Noun) is

+**1 noun**

 ‘Noun’ refers to just one noun, called a ‘singular noun.’
 In the conversation, ‘my mom’ is an example of this because she is just one person.
 A singular noun doesn’t have to be a person - it can be an item, such as ‘The key’ or ‘My house.’

 Notice that ‘he,’ ‘she,’ and ‘it’ also refer to a single person or thing, so they are ‘singular nouns.’
 You can see examples of singular nouns and plural nouns in the Extra Tips section.

+**Contractions**

 The subject and ‘is’ are usually contracted to form one word.